AvillaDaniel/AvillaForensics/README.md

 - Windows opens and mounts disk drives in VHD automatically.
 If it does not mount, go to disk management and attach the VHD file to mount it.

- - O windows abre e monta unidades de disco em VHD de forma automática.
+ - O Windows abre e monta unidades de disco em VHD de forma automática.
 Caso não monte, vá em gerenciamento de disco e anexe o arquivo VHD para montá-lo.

 ### Complementary pack with 400 applications for Downgrade: